willklein/design-system-success/slides.md

 I started a new role at my first big tech company in the US, based in the Bay Area but out of an office in Boulder, Colorado.

-I joined a diverse and talented team of web and mobile developers, maybe the best teams I would ever work on
+I joined a diverse and talented team of web and mobile developers, one the best teams I would ever work on

 and we were tasked with improving the UX for over 60. million. users.

+for me, that was the most I have ever served
 -->

 ---